davidculemann/tectonic-latex/README.md

 # XeLaTeX PDF Service

 A production-ready microservice for generating PDFs from LaTeX strings using the XeLaTeX engine.
-Perfect for AI CV and cover letter generation applications that require advanced font support, such as FontAwesome.
+Perfect for CV and cover letter generation applications that require advanced font support, such as FontAwesome.

+I created this specifically for [easycv](https://easycv.vercel.app/) (https://github.com/davidculemann/easycv), where I needed to generate PDFs from LaTeX strings, but it can be used for any other purpose.

 ## 🚀 Features